SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/04-ObjectInstantiation.md

 Object initialization is the process of passing arguments as key/value pairs and assigning the value\(s\) to the corresponding instance variable\(s\).

 This is illustrated in the following snippet.
 An instance of class `Point` is created and the key/value pairs \(:y 6\) and \(:x 24\) are specified.
-The instance is created and it received the `initialize:` message with the key/value pairs.
+The instance is created and it receives the `initialize:` message with the key/value pairs.
 The `initialize:` method is responsible for setting the corresponding variables in the receiver.

 ```